 Yes, the infamous and dreaded love potion, the sort of item coveted by young adolescent girls in the hopes of acquiring their admirers.

-In D&D sense, mechanically love is expressed as infatuation or being charmed.
+In a D&D sense, mechanically love is expressed as infatuation or being charmed.
 The Philter of Love in the 5e Dungeon Master’s Guide bestows the charmed condition for 1 hour upon consumption.

-Dominate Person as a spell has iconically been used as method to subvert the wills of our loved ones.
+Dominate Person as a spell has iconically been used as a method to subvert the wills of our loved ones.
 That shouldn’t stop any would be admirer or dreamer, think of Marvel’s Jessica Jones’s Killgrave, though maybe with less ego and psychopathic tendencies.

 Something that comes to mind is prolonged exposure to a love potion, what sort of effects would arise from such treatment?
 I would suggest something along the lines of Madness tiers which eventually reach to severe Madness to create flaws such as “enamored and obsessed with random evil NPC”.
-That might something to consider for an evil and dastardly dungeon master, using love as a form of madness.
+That might something to consider as an evil and dastardly dungeon master, using love as a form of madness.

 A Day for Lovers

 Now the question that plagues many creators and worldbuilders, do we include a day to celebrate lovers?
 Well for deities of love, it would make sense to have sacred holidays that embody the dogma of the particular deity.
 In a world with no deities or merely ideals, there are more opportunities to incorporate more with the world and its historical lore.
 Was the holiday spurn from a Romeo & Juliet sort of tragedy?
-Is it a holiday that is tied to a particular seasonal change or other cosmically linked event?
+Is it a holiday that is tied to a particular seasonal change or another cosmically linked event?
 There are gift exchanges?
-What other sort of customs are incorporated into this holiday event?
+What other sorts of customs are incorporated into this holiday event?
 Is it even a day, or a week, or a month-long celebration?
 These are the sort of questions that a worldbuilder often is plagued with in the creation process.
 It’s always easier to use the real world traditions and transcribe them over to your setting if you’re a newer DM or a DM who simply wants to incorporate the spirit of the holiday without letting it detract the players from the majestic world you have crafted instead.

 Love and Player Characters (PCs and/or NPCs)

 I have not personally ever had player characters I oversaw or played in a group have a romantic relationship in the game itself.
 I have heard stories of such instances, some ended well and others were horribly executed.
 If you ever have players who wish to have such a bond (strictly for narrative/roleplaying purposes), it solely depends on the temperament of your players.
 If the players are comfortable and understand each other well enough to narrative enter into a romantic interest, I would say let it happen.
-Understand however, that such a scenario is under the pretext that the players understand that it needs to be an organic experience and not one born out of convenience.
+Understand, however, that such a scenario is under the pretext that the players understand that it needs to be an organic experience and not one born out of convenience.

 I have seen players who are in a relationship outside of the game (a few of them were married couples) and they played romantically involved characters in-game.
 There were mixed results, some of these characters became distracted with this aspect of their characters and often they became static or a direct translation of themselves.
 Other times, their relationship problems were carried over into the game.
-My advice, is to leave relationships out of the game whenever possible, players and their characters need to be organic with their evolution into such a scenario.
-Every playgroup is unique and should be treated with care, the dungeon master has to moderate these sort of interactions should they prove to detract the game or its progression in narrative.
+My advice is to leave relationships out of the game whenever possible, players and their characters need to be organic with their evolution into such a scenario.
+Every playgroup is unique and should be treated with care, the dungeon master has to moderate these sort of interactions should they prove to detract the game or its progression in the narrative.

 Thank you for reading, these are simply suggestions and personal interpretations of concepts and ideas for Valentine’s Day in a fantasy setting.
 I do no have anything mechanical to implement here, but rather treat this article as a brainstorming article to launch your worldbuilding ideas.
 I hope this article was informative and fun, if you have questions or comments please leave them down below.
 If you want to follow and chat with me, please follow our Facebook and Twitter accounts.
 We have a tip jar set up if you wish to drop a little something, the proceeds go directly to help improve our content and our future endeavors as a playgroup.
 Have a wonderful Valentine’s Day this February, I know this post proceeds it by almost a week but I felt that it might aid in some ideas for DMs that wish to play with your player’s emotions (you cannot see my evil grin, but it’s there).
 Roll some dice and have fun everyone!